 I'm sure I wasn't the only one to feel both a yearning for change and the desire to visit exotic places during the pandemic lockdowns of 2020-21.
 For me as a writer, this expressed itself in a change of direction from fantasy to crime fiction.
-The result has been two crime novels set in Barcelona.
+The result has been three crime novels set in Barcelona.
 You can learn a bit more about them below.

 I once had a girlfriend back in Scotland, Lorna, who was into astrology, karma, healing crystals and all that shite.
 She always said the universe had a way of knowing when you needed something and providing for you.
 In my experience, what it generally provides is a kick in the bollocks.

 His dream life in Barcelona is unravelling.
 He’s broke, his writing career has stalled, and maybe it’s time to pack up and go home.